broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 * Running
   GvsPrepareRangesCallset: [$1,803.14](https://docs.google.com/spreadsheets/d/1fcmEVWvjsx4XFLT9ZUsruUznnlB94xKgDIIyCGu6ryQ/edit#gid=0)
-* Storing "prepare" data: $878.39 / month
+* Storing "prepare" data: $878.39 / month (currently two "prepare" sets in Delta)

-PROPOSED: Successful completion of the internal signoff protocol should trigger a timer for deletion of the "prepare" tables used to generate callset statistics.
+QUESTION: Is there a point to keeping this "prepare" data around after callset statistics have been generated?
+If we needed to remove samples we'd need to generate a fresh set of "prepare" tables.

 QUESTION: Should successful delivery of the VDS trigger a timer for deletion of the Variants team's copy of the VDS?
 Anecdotally the Variants team has been able to access the copy of the VDS delivered to AoU for at least a couple of days after we "throw it over the wall", but we don't know if that copy of the VDS would remain accessible long term.

-PROPOSED: Regeneration of callset statistics for any reason (e.g. removal of samples) should trigger the deletion of the previous versions of "prepare" tables.

-Current Delta "prepare" tables are named like `delta_v2_no_aian_%` and `delta_v2_no_ext_aian_%`.
+* Current Delta "prepare" tables are named like `delta_v2_no_aian_%` and `delta_v2_no_ext_aian_%`.
 There are multiple tables named with each prefix.
 While all the tables of a given prefix should be deleted, only the `%__VET_DATA` tables are large.

-* `delta_v2_no_aian__VET_DATA` $878.39 / month
-* `delta_v2_no_ext_aian__VET_DATA` $878.28 / month

 ### Failed internal signoff

 If the VDS that is delivered to Lee does not get his approval, the Variants team may need to do one or more of the
 following:

-* Generate new callset statistics
+* Generate new callset statistics => delete old "prepare" tables
-* Create a new VDS based on the rejected VDS
+* Create a new VDS based on the rejected VDS => delete copy of rejected VDS once new VDS is generated
-* Re-import from Avro files
+* Re-import from Avro files => only if there's a bug in Hail import code?

 ### Avro file storage versus regeneration